thesabinelim/comp1531-slackr/README.md

 |standup_send|(token, channel_id, message)|{}|**ValueError** when:<ul><li>Channel (based on ID) does not exist</li><li>Message is more than 1000 characters</li></ul>**AccessError** when<ul><li>The authorised user is not a member of the channel that the message is within</li><li>If the standup time has stopped</li></ul>|Sending a message to get buffered in the standup queue, assuming a standup is currently active|
 |search|(token, query_str)|{ messages }|N/A|Given a query string, return a collection of messages that match the query|
 |admin_userpermission_change|(token, u_id, permission_id)|{}|**ValueError** when:<ul><li>u_id does not refer to a valid user<li>permission_id does not refer to a value permission</li></ul>**AccessError** when<ul><li>The authorised user is not an admin or owner</li></ul>|Given a User by their user ID, set their permissions to new permissions described by permission_id|

+### Pagination
+The behaviour in which channel_messages returns data is called **pagination**.
+It's a commonly used method when it comes to getting theoretially unbounded amounts of data from a server to display on a page in chunks.
+Most of the timelines you know and love - Facebook, Instagram, LinkedIn - do this.

+For example, if we imagine a user with token "12345" is trying to read messages from channel with ID 6, and this channel has 124 messages in it, 3 calls from the client to the server would be made.
+These calls, and their corresponding return values would be:
+ * channel_messages("12345", 6, 0) => { [messages], 0, 49 }
+ * channel_messages("12345", 6, 50) => { [messages], 50, 99 }
+ * channel_messages("12345", 6, 100) => { [messages], 100, -1 }

 ## Due Dates and Weightings